jagtianid/Capstone-FunderNest/readme.txt

 Mission: To help HackerNest but more specifically, DementiaHack with donating items for those struggling with Dementia.

-Our working component of our prototype system is based on the 'expiredBids' use case.
-This is built specifically for the administrator.
-This prototype will display bids that have been closed/expired.

-This procedure will be a more effective approach to convey people to donate for a worthy cause.
+This submission consists of the overall working components for our project.
+A user is able to register, login, donate on items, or bid items.
+An administrator can login and view bids and items that have ended.
+An email confirmation takes place when a user has registered and will show the page in the client's email.